-- Retain the signed Patient Agreement and record of the serial number from the prescribed package of mifepristone in the patient’s medical record.
+- Prescribers who dispense in person must record the NDC and lot numbers from the prescribed package of generic mifepristone tablets, 200 mg, in the patient’s medical record.

 - Provide, or direct patients to, facilities equipped for surgical intervention (including blood transfusion or resuscitation) in the event of an incomplete abortion or severe bleeding.